How Can I Make My Child’s Christmas Magical?

 4. TAKE IT EASY

-The mental state you’re in when interacting with your kids matters ENORMOUSLY.
+The mental state we are in when interacting with our kids matters ENORMOUSLY.

 We’ve all been there.
 We’re stressed and snap at the kids.
 Or we’re overwhelmed and less affectionate because we just can’t handle it all.

 But consider the impact this has on them.
 If your mental health suffers over the holidays, you’re not creating that magical Christmas you dream about.
-It’s going to look more like a nightmare.
+Instead, it’s going to look more like a nightmare.

-So, let go of perfection, schedule in plenty of downtime, delegate holiday tasks, and make sure you don’t overdo it.
+So, let go of perfection.
+Schedule in plenty of downtime, delegate holiday tasks, and make sure you don’t overdo it.
+It’s ok to have fewer activities that you love.
 You won’t regret this step!

 Related Post: Try the 12 Days of Christmas Self Care to prevent holiday stress!